MrConnorr/Shelter-UE4/README.md

 ## Troubleshooting

 Most troubleshooting comes just with restarting the server, but if there are any problems with UI or player side, just make an issue and I will look into it.

+## Translation

+The main language of the game was Russian, I have translated the main UI components like buttons and labels to English but the main content (like player stats) is in Russian.
+If someone really need it, I can translate it to English upon request.
+Or you can do it yourself, content located in Content/Data/ just keep in mind the structure of the file.
+Here is the link to the Shelter Content Google Table: https://bit.ly/3pdaLBt.
+You can add your own stuff or translate it and then just convert it to Excel file and replace in the above mentioned folder.